 The PMTT's high energy format has been developed not only with the Pro's in mind, but also the dozens and dozens of other excellent musky anglers who may have the desire and ability to become Pro's or just enjoy a little competition and want to have a good time.
 Success in the PMTT can take you down many roads, no matter what your skill level.
 Come join the PMTT and have fun.

 Anglers have the opportunity to compete in as many qualifying events as they choose, whether it is just one event or the entire tournament trail.
 The PMTT contestants will be competing for a cash and prize value that could total well over $220,000 through out the year.
-With the possibility of winning over $21,000 at every event and over $40,000 in cash and prizes at the year-end Ranger Boats World Championship, the PMTT is taking musky fishing to an all time high, developing the sport and promoting musky conservation.
+With the possibility of winning over $21,000 at every event and competing at the year-end Ranger Boats World Championship, the PMTT is taking musky fishing to an all time high, developing the sport and promoting musky conservation.

 Good luck to all this coming year and hope to see you on the water.